brettwooldridge/HikariCP/README.md

 | BoneCP   | 19467     | 8762      | 30851     |
 | HikariCP | 76        | 65        | 112       |

-The times are per-thread reflecting 100 getConnection()/close() operations with no wait between.
+Probably the reason they put up this test is, because BoneCP is not testing connections (except when there is a SQLException) and other pools are, this test makes BoneCP really seem to blaze

 ------------------------------------------

 #### Knobs ####
 Where are all the knobs?
 HikariCP has plenty of "knobs" as you can see in the configuration section below, but comparatively less than some other pools.
 This is a design philosophy.
 Configuring a connection pool, even for a large production environment, is not rocket science.
 The HikariCP design semantic is minimalist.
 You probably need to configure the idle timeout for connections in the pool, but do you really need to configure how often the pool is swept